hderyke/redditclassifier/README.md

 # redditclassifier
-These scripts provide a straightforward method to create powerful models that perform binary classification on Reddit post
+These scripts provide a straightforward method to create powerful models that perform binary classification on Reddit posts.

 ## Language
 These scripts are written in Python.